dotnet/aspire/src/Components/Aspire.Qdrant.Client/README.md

 # Aspire.Qdrant.Client library

-Registers [QdrantClient](https://github.com/qdrant/qdrant-dotnet) in the DI container for connecting to a Qdrant server.
+Registers a [QdrantClient](https://github.com/qdrant/qdrant-dotnet) in the DI container for connecting to a Qdrant server.

 ## Getting started